Minocrisy/Vidocrisy/memory-bank/activeContext.md

 - Implemented the basic UI framework with the user's visual style
 - Fixed image path issues in the frontend components
 - Created proper environment configuration for both frontend and backend
+- Renamed the project from "VideoGen" to "Vidocrisy" and updated all references throughout the codebase

 ## Next Steps
 1. ✅ Complete the Hedra API integration